barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 Markov Chain Monte Carlo (MCMC) _sounds_ cool.
 Maybe you know what Markov chains are and/or maybe you know what Monte Carlo methods are.
 I was familiar with both, but I had no idea what MCMC is.

 In a frustratingly short description - MCMC is a way to approximate an integral.
+That certainly wasn't the answer I was expecting when I learned about it.
 There's so much more to it than that, but that is essentially the heart of it.

 But what is it _really_?
 Where does it get its name from?
 Why does it pop up in statistics?
 To understand that, we'll need to understand a few things first.
 So I'll try to describe it, and then we can work through the explanations that hopefully get us to understanding the description.